Rescuers push to find survivors of 'disaster of the century'

 A man who gave his name only as Ahmet out of fear of government retribution later asked the AP: “How can I go home and sleep?
 My brother is there.
 He may still be alive.”

-The death toll from Monday’s 7.8 magnitude catastrophe rose to nearly 21,000, eclipsing the more than 18,400 who died in the 2011 earthquake off Fukushima, Japan, that triggered a tsunami and the estimated 18,000 people who died in a temblor near the Turkish capital, Istanbul, in 1999.
+The death toll from Monday’s 7.8 magnitude catastrophe rose to nearly 21,000, eclipsing the more than 18,400 who died in the 2011 earthquake off Fukushima, Japan, that triggered a tsunami and the estimated 18,000 people who died in a temblor near Istanbul in 1999.

 The new figure, which is certain to rise, included over 17,600 people in Turkey and more than 3,300 in civil war-torn Syria.
 Tens of thousands were also injured.

-Note: This story was initially published on Feb.
-9. It was updated on Feb.
-10 to delete an erroneous reference to Istanbul being the Turkish capital.
-Ankara is the capital.